aminameric/OSProjekat/README.md

 Our programs are already send with compile files.
 In case that doesn't work just write in terminal gcc -o executiablename filename.c -Wall.
 To run you write ./filename

 Any challenges you encountered along the way:
 Making this project was challenging but interesting.
-We needed to use
+We needed to use boyond our knowledge and reasarch a lot which is a good thing but it was very challenging.
+Also, it was diffucult to find some information online, to better understand what we need to do, since there is not a lot of information online.

+Any sources/tutorials you have used to complete the assignment:
+Google, man page, ChatGPT, collegues help to better understand what we need to do.